top of page

 PROCLAIMING GOD’S WORD

-This is the Word of the Lord: Thanks be to God!
+The Word of the Lord Thanks be to God!

-This is the Word of the Lord: Thanks be to God!
+The Word of the Lord Thanks be to God!

 TIME FOR YOUNG DISCIPLES